Paper or plastic. . .

 For example, if you need to move freight with an overall height greater than 10 feet, two inches, a step-deck simply won’t meet your needs.
 On the other hand, if your freight is less than 53 feet long and falls below 10 feet, 2 inches in height, a step-deck will be your most cost-effective option.

-Use the comparison chart below to pick the right trailer for your freight:
+Use the comparison chart below, where we've compared the capabilities of the most common step-deck and lowboy trailers to pick the right trailer for your freight:

 Expand Your Industry Knowledge Further.